Board of Trustees Officers

 Chief Executive Officer, CEF, Arlington, VA

-Prior to joining CEF, Mr. Sattler served as the Associate Vice President for Policy at The Ohio State University, Office of Research.
-In that role, he directed corporate and public-sector partnerships for the Ohio Technology Consortium securing funding for research and STEM education programming.
+Mr. Sattler joined CEF as Executive Director in April 2017.
+Prior to that, he served as the Associate Vice President for Policy at The Ohio State University, where he secured funding for research and STEM education programming.

-Mr. Sattler previously led industry economic competitiveness, workforce talent, and community social responsibility efforts through his own consulting firm, Network Government Relations, LLC, and the development of national workforce policy as the Staff Director of the U.S. Senate Subcommittee on Employment and Training.
+Mr. Sattler previously led industry economic competitiveness, workforce talent, and community social responsibility efforts through his own consulting firm and developed national workforce policy as the Staff Director of the U.S. Senate Subcommittee on Employment and Training.
+Mr. Sattler earned his Master’s degree in Public Policy and Management from The Ohio State University and Bachelor’s degree in Communications from Bowling Green State University.

 Board of Trustees Members